 - Remove the skillet from the heat so the garlic doesn’t burn.

 That’s all there is to it.
 Some of the pea pods will have a little bit of browning on the edges, but they should still be a nice bright green.
-By not over-cooking the pea pods, they will retain their crunch and have a bright, fresh flavor.

 Sugar Snap Peas with Garlic Recipe

 - 8 oz. (about 3 cups) fresh sugar snap peas